 Yes.
-The following electors do NOT need to provide a photo ID:
+The following electors do NOT need to provide a Photo ID:

-- Confidential electors are always exempt from photo ID requirements.
-Confidential electors have applied for this status with their municipal clerk, and have presented a court order, a letter from law enforcement, a letter from the staff of a domestic abuse shelter, or the staff of an agency assisting victims of domestic abuse - Active Military and Permanent Overseas voters are NOT required to provide a photo ID when they vote by absentee ballot, but if they vote in-person, they must present photo ID - Indefinitely confined voters.
-These are voters who receive an absentee ballot permanently due to age, illness, infirmity, or disability.
-These voters can provide a witness signature on their absentee ballot certificate envelope instead of showing photo ID; if they vote in-person, they must present a photo ID
+- o Confidential electors are always exempt from Photo ID requirements.
+Confidential electors have applied for this status with their municipal clerk, and have presented a court order, a letter from law enforcement, a letter from the staff of a domestic abuse shelter, or the staff of an agency assisting victims of domestic abuse - Active Military and Permanent Overseas voters are not required to provide a Photo ID when they vote by absentee ballot, but if they vote in-person, they must present Photo ID - o Indefinitely confined voters and voters in special care facilities can provide a witness signature on their absentee ballot certificate envelope in substitute for showing Photo ID; if they vote inperson, they must present a Photo ID